 The major drawback of the newer models is the push from Apple to USB-C ports, meaning you will have to buy a USB hub if you want the traditional USB-A ports for your devices.
 This device is also known to heat up quite fast if under a stressful workload, though a well-ventilated workstation can solve that issue easily.
 MacBooks are also very expensive, so expect to dish out quite a bit for this quality product.

 Lenovo fans will be pleased with this smaller, thinner addition to the family.
 It has the same familiar keyboard and touchpad design of the Lenovo brand and boasts a 14″ full HD display screen with a matte, black chassis finish.
-This laptop is heavier than most on this list, weighing in at 4.12 pounds.
-The powerful i5/i7 CPUs combined with the GeForce graphics processor manage the office long-hauls as easily as any desktop.
+This laptop a successor to the nice E590 from Lenovo.
+The powerful and lightweight device can manage the office long-hauls as easily as any desktop.
 It comes with 3 standard USB 3.0 ports, an HDMI output port, an Ethernet port, an SD card reader, and an average webcam.
 Being only 9.1 x 12.8 x 0.74 inches, this certainly is a space-saver for the workplace.

 The small, sexy and classic MacBook Air returns in stride in 2021.
 This time, the one-punch lightweight brings some updated graphics and CPU gusto to the table.
 Its performance struggles to keep up with the competition, but that doesn’t mean it can’t hold its own with multiple tabs open in the browser.
 It has a 128 GB SSD and 8 GB of RAM, making it a mid-sized monster of a laptop.
 The 8-core CPU delivers up to 3.5x faster performance to tackle projects faster than ever.
 Unfortunately, the MacBook Air takes a hit thanks to its keyboard design, lack of traditional USB-A ports, an expensive price tag.
 Otherwise, this slim workhorse is more than decent for the average workload.